PaarthPandey10/cloud-practitioner-labs/a1-static-web-hosting/a1-walkthrough.md

 ---

-## Important
+## Disclaimer

-The screenshots provided in this walkthrough are taken from AWS's official guide in Cloud Quest.
+The screenshots and lab flow included in this walkthrough are sourced from the official AWS Cloud Quest: Cloud Practitioner platform.
-This is due to the fact that I already completed the lab before the creation of this repo and did not take screenshots for this walkthrough at that time.
-AWS Cloud Practitioner edition does not allow recreation of practice lab a second time.
+They are used here strictly for educational purposes, to document and demonstrate hands-on progress in AWS services.

 ---